HomelessPhD/AR_Puzzles/PZL7/README.md

 Also, this series of years related to some special sub-series of "strong" Eclipses (with some special attribute or feature) with a specific name that is the right answer.
 Some tethrada.

 One active telegram member proposed another "1984" relation for this key: "Who controls the past controls the future.
 Who controls the present controls the past."
-This is the quote from George Orwell's 1984 novel and so the answer could be "1984" or "present" or even the name of the novel author.
+This is the quote from George Orwell's 1984 novel and so the answer could be "1984", "1958" ( "present" or "past") or even the name of the novel author.

 Finally, i'd consider the next keys here: `"Solar"`, `"Lunar"`, `"solar"`, `"lunar"`, `"Solareclipse"`, `"SolarEclipse"`, `"solareclipse"`, `"Lunareclipse"`, `"LunarEclipse"`, `"lunareclipse"`, `"1157"`, `"eclipses"`, `"Eclipses"`,`"eclipse"`, `"Eclipse"`, ... `<some years from 1900 to 2100>`, `Orwell`,`GeorgeOrwell`, `...`